greek0x0/2022-LPE-UAF/README.md

 # 2022-LPE-UAF

-Untested POC code

 Security researchers discovered 3 vulnerabilities in the Linux kernel that could allow a local attacker to elevate privileges and potentially execute malicious code.

 ##### Paper on Dirtycred by Zhenpeng
 https://zplin.me/papers/DirtyCred-Zhenpeng.pdf

-Patches for DirtyCred and the public release of the PoC https://github.com/Markakd/DirtyCred
+Patches for DirtyCred and the public release of the exploit https://github.com/Markakd/DirtyCred

 CVE-2022-2585 - Linux kernel POSIX CPU timer UAF 'PoC' code source: https://seclists.org/oss-sec/2022/q3/133